Appraisal Dimensions Generalise Better than Emotion Labels for Cross-Age Affect Recognition in AI-Assisted Healthcare: Introduction

+Appraisal theories present a robust dimensional framework to overcome these criticisms \cite{SANDER13-MOD}.
+These theories posit that affective states arise from an individual's cognitive appraisal of an event's significance, based on a structured set of criteria covering the event's relevance to well-being, its implications, the individual's ability to cope, and its alignment with personal or social norms \cite{SANDER05-CPM}.
 This structured evaluation process suggests that emotions are not discrete entities but rather emergent patterns arising from cognitive appraisals of situational meaning.
-The Tripartite Emotion Expression and Perception model \cite{SCHERER19-TEEP} builds on this perspective, proposing that the way humans perceive others’ affective states is inherently linked to this appraisal process.
-That is, individuals infer others’ emotional states by unconsciously reconstructing the underlying appraisal process based on observable cues such as facial expressions, vocal prosody, and physiological reactions.
-In this view, when individuals attempt to recognise emotions using affective labels, they primarily—and without being aware of it—infer the underlying pattern of appraisal criteria that led to the observed emotional expressions.
-From this perspective, appraisal dimensions provide a more robust foundation for affect recognition and generalisation across age than discrete affective labels.
+The Tripartite Emotion Expression and Perception model \cite{SCHERER19-TEEP} builds on this perspective, proposing that the way humans perceive others' affective states is inherently linked to this appraisal process: individuals infer others' emotional states by unconsciously reconstructing the underlying appraisal process based on observable cues such as facial expressions, vocal prosody, and physiological reactions.
+From this perspective, appraisal dimensions provide a more robust foundation for affect recognition and generalisation across age groups than discrete affective labels.

-The present study builds on the THERADIA-WoZ corpus, which was previously developed to capture affective states of older adults engaged in CCT sessions assisted by a virtual agent.
-The new corpus presented here was collected using the same design, but with young adults.
-This new corpus facilitates a direct comparison of affect expression, annotation, and recognition between younger and older adults engaging in the same tasks and interaction scenarios.